lonkaars/avans-arcade/docs/research.md

 ```
 # Generating audio signals

-In order to generate sound for this project, a few posibilities exist (see chapters below)
+In order to generate sound for this project, a few possibilities exist (see chapters below)

 ## Sound chips